Understanding weight loss patterns

 - Why do they happen?
 Your metabolism may slow down as you lose weight, reducing the rate at which you burn calories.

-- How to overcome them: Reassess your habits.
+- Beating the plateau: Reassess your habits.
 Are you staying active?
 Eating the right foods?
 Sometimes small adjustments can reignite progress.

 Top Tip:

-Celebrate weight loss victories.
-Improved energy levels, better sleep, and improved mobility are all signs of progress.
+Celebrate weight loss victories like improved energy levels, better sleep, and improved mobility are all signs of progress.

 Barriers to expect along the way